Feminism in the United Kingdom

-As in other countries, feminism in the United Kingdom seeks to establish political, social, and economic equality for women.
+In the United Kingdom, as in other countries, feminism seeks to establish political, social, and economic equality for women.
 The history of feminism in Britain dates to the very beginnings of feminism itself, as many of the earliest feminist writers and activists—such as Mary Wollstonecraft, Barbara Bodichon, and Lydia Becker—were British.

 19th century

-The advent of the reformist age during the 19th century meant that those invisible minorities or marginalised majorities were to find a catalyst and a microcosm in such new tendencies of reform.
-Robert Owen, while asking for "social reorganisation", was laying down the basis of a new reformational background.
-One of those movements that took advantage of such new spirit was the feminist movement.
-The stereotype of the Victorian gentle lady became unacceptable and even intolerable.
 The first organised movement for British women's suffrage was the Langham Place Circle of the 1850s, led by Barbara Bodichon (née Leigh-Smith) and Bessie Rayner Parkes.
 They also campaigned for improved female rights in the law, employment, education, and marriage.

 Property owning women and widows had been allowed to vote in some local elections, but that ended in 1835.
 The Chartist Movement of 1838 to 1857 was a large-scale demand for suffrage—however it only gave suffrage to men over 21.
 In 1851 the Sheffield Female Political Association was founded and submitted an unsuccessful petition calling for women's suffrage to the House of Lords.
 This probably inspired British feminist Harriet Taylor Mill to write the pro-women's-suffrage The Enfranchisement of Women (1851).
 On 7 June 1866 a petition from 1,499 women calling for women's suffrage was presented to the Parliament, but it also did not succeed.

 Upper-class women could exert a little backstage political influence in high society.
 However, in divorce cases, rich women lost control of their children.